Importance Weighted Generative Networks: Problem Formulation and Technical Approach

 We begin with the case where $\ModFunc$ (which relates the distribution of the samples and the desired distribution; formally the Radon-Nikodym derivative) is known.
 Here, the reweighting of our loss function can be framed as an \textit{importance sampling} problem: we want to estimate $\SqMMD$, which is in terms of the target distribution $\P$ and the distribution $\Q$ implied by our generator, but we have samples from the modified $\ModFunc\P$.
 Importance sampling \cite{Owen2013} provides a method for constructing an estimator for the expectation of a function $\phi(X)$ with respect to a distribution $\mathbb{P}$, by taking an appropriately weighted sum of evaluations of $\phi$ at values sampled from a different distribution.
 We can therefore modify the estimator in \eqref{eqn:MMDu} by weighting each term in the estimator involving data point $x_i$ using the likelihood ratio $\P(x_i)/\ModFunc(x_i)\P(x_i) = 1/\ModFunc(x_i)$, yielding an unbiased importance weighted estimator that takes the form

-Note that this unbiased estimator is superficially similar to an estimator obtained by upsampling each data point $x_i$ in our training set by $\lceil 1/M(x_i)\rceil$ and then using the estimator from \eqref{eqn:MMDu}.
-For example, for a particular value $x_i$, if $1/M(x_i) = 3$, then two duplicates of $x_i$ would be added to the dataset, for a total of three.
-However, such an estimator would be biased: If two or more copies of the data point $x_i$ appear in a minibatch, then $k(x_i,x_i)$ will appear in the first term of ~\eqref{eqn:MMDu}.
-Further, upsampling in this manner would increase the computational and memory requirements over importance weighting.
-We compare our methods to this \textit{upsampling estimator} in Section~\ref{sec:eval}.

 While importance weighting using the likelihood ratio yields an unbiased estimator \eqref{eq:iwmmd}, the estimator may not concentrate well because the weights $\{1/M(x_i)\}_n$ may be large or even unbounded.
 We now provide a concentration bound for the estimator in~\eqref{eq:iwmmd} for the case where weights $\{1/M(x_i)\}_n$ are upper-bounded by some maximum value.
+Note that weights are also lower-bounded above zero so that distributions maintain the same support.

-\begin{theorem} Let $\EstSqMMDIW$ be the unbiased, importance weighted estimator for $\SqMMD$ defined in \eqref{eq:iwmmd}, given $m$ i.i.d samples from $M\mathbb{P}$ and $\mathbb{Q}$, and maximum kernel value K. Further assume that $1 \leq 1/M(x) \leq W$ for all $x \in \cX$.
+\begin{theorem} Let $\EstSqMMDIW$ be the unbiased, importance weighted estimator for $\SqMMD$ defined in \eqref{eq:iwmmd}, given $m$ i.i.d samples from $M\mathbb{P}$ and $\mathbb{Q}$, and maximum kernel value K. Further assume that $0 \leq 1/M(x) \leq W$ for all $x \in \cX$.
 Then